stevenoh2003/TART/README.md

 # TART

 This is a ROS-driven project on a smart shopping cart that addresses the inefficiency of manual operation of retail trolleys.
 By employing a LIDAR and various distance sensors, this cart can follow user around in a supermarket, take user to a specific item, and suggest items in a supermarket based on recipes or expiration date.
-(This is still a WIP project)

 # Design